Putting Students First Grant - In Partnership with First Financial Federal Credit Union

 Battle Gove Elementary School Story Walk Project

-Principal: Kristi Gallier Grant Liaison: Kelly Greer
+Principal: Kristi Gallier; Grant Liaison: Kelly Greer

 Cedarmere Elementary School